Ready for the next election, 2023/2024

 It's tempting to imagine that some kind of 'super-formula' with as many data points as possible would give more accurate recommendations – but there is no evidence for this.
 Including – for example – the previous five general elections would most likely make your results less accurate, not more accurate.
 Worse, the weighting and adjustment factors in such a model would make it difficult to replicate and therefore easy to manipulate to give a particular set of results, especially in any attempts to incorporate 'local factors' (ie. anecdotal evidence).
 Our simple method, in contrast, can be reproduced by anyone who wants to double check it.

-The 2017 general election result – held along the same constituency boundaries only two years ago with largely the same electorates – is by far the best base for comparison.
+The 2019 general election result – held along the same constituency boundaries with largely the same electorates – is by far the best base for comparison.
 We made the same argument in the 2017 general election (in relation to 2015 results) and it turned out that our recommendations were the most accurate.
 Some other sites used methods were more complicated and so appeared more 'sophisticated', but ended up skewing their results and introducing errors.

 The point of this website isn't to list who we'd like to win in each constituency, but who we believe is most likely to defeat the Tories – the best tactical vote.
 It will be no use to anyone if we advise tactical votes for candidates who are a long way behind on the basis of wishful thinking from supporters of one party or another – we have to stick to what the data tells us.
 Of course, if it needs to be said, your vote is still entirely your decision.